 In addition to these roads, Carbon County also has access to the Pennsylvania Turnpike, which means that there will be plenty of cars and trucks on the road at any given moment.

 One road that has gained attention in Carbon County for being a source of truck accidents is Route 93 near Jim Thorpe.
-Three accidents, all involving tractor trailers, happened in this vicinity.
-The first accident on Route 93 happened when a tractor-trailer that was hauling nine limited edition Jeep automobiles lost control of its brakes and rolled over.
+Three accidents, all involving tractor-trailers, happened in this vicinity.
+The first accident on Route 93 happened when a tractor-trailer that was hauling nine limited-edition Jeep automobiles lost control of its brakes and rolled over.
 While this accident did not involve any injury to people all of the vehicles that the tractor was hauling were damages.
 Another accident happened the next day on Route 93, this time approaching the intersection of Route 209.
 This accident also involved the tractor-trailer losing control of its breaks.
-The tractor was not able to make the turn to get safely onto route 209 and instead crashed into a shed of an auto business.
-Finally, within the span of another few days, a tractor trailer accident was reported just before 8 am when the driver lost control of his vehicle and ran off the runaway truck ramp and into the woods.
+The tractor was not able to make the turn to get safely onto route 209 and instead crashed into a shed of auto business.
+Finally, within the span of another few days, a tractor-trailer accident was reported just before 8 am when the driver lost control of his vehicle and ran off the runaway truck ramp and into the woods.

-These accidents note a scary trend and something that all driver should be aware of when they are driving through this part of the county.
+These accidents note a scary trend and something that all drivers should be aware of when they are driving through this part of the county.
 On top of Route 93, there is a sign that warns all truck and commercial drivers that they need to come to a complete stop before they proceed downhill.
 In addition to coming to a complete stop before proceeding down this steep hill, the sign also warns drivers that they must proceed down the hill in a lower or reduced gear.
 This sign is an attempt to prevent accidents like the three, which were reported.

 Other types of Truck Accidents